Zero-Shot Compositional Policy Learning via Language Grounding: BabyAI++ platform for zero-shot compositional learning

-\paragraph{BabyAI} The BabyAI platform is a configurable platform for procedurally-generated grid-world style environments (based on MiniGrid) and tasks.
+The BabyAI platform is a configurable platform for procedurally-generated grid-world style environments (based on MiniGrid~\cite{gym_minigrid}) and tasks.
 Environments in BabyAI consist of grid-world maps with single or multiple rooms.
 Rooms are randomly populated with objects that can be picked up and dropped by the agent, and doors that can be unlocked and opened by the agent.
 The number of rooms, objects in the rooms, and connectivity between rooms can be configured and randomized from episode to episode.
-Hence, the BabyAI environment naturally requires adaptability from the agent.
-Observations of the environment consist of a 7x7x3 symbolic representation of the map around the agent, oriented in the current direction of the agent (hence the environment is only partially observable).
+Hence, the BabyAI environment naturally examines the agent's capability of adaption.
 Tasks in BabyAI are procedurally generated from the map, involving going to a specific object, picking up an object, placing an object next to another, or a combination of all three (to be executed in sequence).
 The task is communicated to the agent through Baby-Language: a compositional language that uses a small subset of English vocabulary.
-Similar to the map, tasks can be randomly generated in each episode based on presence of objects.
+Similar to the map, tasks can be randomly generated in each episode based on the selection of objects.
+While the BabyAI platform incorporates many challenging scenarios such as multi-task learning, partial-observability, and instruction following, it does not involve variable environment dynamics or descriptive text.
+These features are added by BabyAI++.